 Animals have evolved hundreds of ways to hide from predators and their potential prey.
 Camouflaging is one of the best ways.
 One particular species of spider that looks uncannily like a piece of foliage had managed to hide for so long until recently when its cover was blown as it happened to fall into the path of Matjaž Kuntner, an arachnologist from the Smithsonian Institute, whose job it is to examine spiders.

-Who knew that an old leaf of a tree could actually turn out to be a spider?
+Who knew that an old leaf of a tree could turn out to be a spider?

 “Its disguise is so good that it might explain why so few of these spiders have been collected.
 Even trained scientists have a hard time spotting them,” Kuttner states.

-Several other insects, including grasshoppers and praying mantises have known to disguise themselves as plants in order to confuse other animals, although this is the first time a leaf masquerade has been seen in an arachnid.
+Several other insects, including grasshoppers and praying mantises, have known to disguise themselves as plants to confuse other animals.
+However, this is the first time a leaf masquerade has been seen in an arachnid.

 The findings were reported in a new study, though the spider is yet to be assigned a species name.

-There is so much to be learned about this amazing leaf imitator and considering how difficult it was to find them, the researchers are trying to know more of it .
-The mysterious spider’s habits and nocturnal lifestyle enabled it to successfully avoid not only predators but researchers as well.
+There is so much to be learned about this amazing leaf imitator, and considering how difficult it was to find them, the researchers are trying to know more of it.
+The mysterious spider’s habits and nocturnal lifestyle enabled it to avoid not only predators but researchers as well successfully.

 The findings were originally published on Nov.
 11 in the Journal of Arachnology.